gstache/Sakuranov/Petals_ch4.md

 "My, aren't we a dashing pair" Arjay announced, gesturing to irself and Ibanez with their cuffed wrists.

 "That is true only insofar as there are two of us."
-Ibanez retorted
+Ibanez retorted.